LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 I see avalanches pushing

-painfully awake men,
+painfully awake men

-lucid dreamers

-in a nightmares world,
+into a nightmares world,

 where so few are really lucid,